DataDAO-AI/browsertrix_dataset_scraper/README.md

   * `--uid <uid>` sets the uid for the process that spawns the docker container for browsertrix.
 This can be helpful for getting the right permissions for running docker.
   * `--workers <N>` sets the number of threads to use
   * `--descend-urls` will attempt to crawl sub-directories of each URL in the list, rather than just scraping the listed URLs (which is the default behavior).
+  * `--chunk <N>` skips the first `N` chunks.
+This is useful for starting the scraper back up at a specific part of the url list after interruption.
+  * `--chunk-documents` will count the number of documents scraped so far, by looking over the `pages.jsonl` files in `./crawls/collections/`.
+If this argument as used the scraper won't run, the program will just count the number of scraped documents and then exit.
 # plugins

 To redownload the extensions that browsertrix will use in the crawl, run `download_plugins.sh`.
 After freshly downloading the extensions, they need to be manually configured.
 Current configuration: